Samuele-Colombo/transient_detection_distributed/README.md

 - To overwrite model log files and start from scratch, add the argument: ``` -reset ```; otherwise, it will use the last weights as a checkpoint and continue writing to the same Tensorboard log files - if the same model name is used;
 - To choose specific node names on SLURM, use the argument: ``` -slurm_nodelist GPU17,GPU18 ``` as an example;
 - If running on a GPU with Tensor cores, using mixed precision models can speed up your training.
 Add the argument ``` -fp16 ``` to try it out.
 If it makes training unstable due to the loss of precision, don't use it;
-- The stdout and stderr will be printed in the shared directory.
+- The stdout and stderr will be printed in the out directory.
 We only print the first GPU output.
-Make sure to change the shared directory in [lib/utils/distributed.py](lib/utils/distributed.py) depending on the cluster you are using;
+Make sure to change the out directory in the config file depending on the cluster you are using;
 - if you find a bug in this package, open a new issue or a pull request.
 Any collaboration is more than welcome!

 ## License